-Below, you’ll find our list of the best free ad blockers available.
+Below, you’ll find our detailed overview of the best free ad blockers available.
 No ad blocker is perfect, however, so you’ll find you may need to try out multiple options to find the right fit.

 Note: If all you’re looking to do is get rid of annoying pop-up advertisements, check out our guide on the best popup ad blockers.